Isabelle-Dev/graphql/README.md

 Server is available at `acnhgraphql.com`.

-**I'm still setting up Linux server, so please do not use the live API yet!
-Thanks!**
+**I'm still setting up Linux server, so not all features are available yet!**

 _I will be writing more detailed guides on how to use the API after I setup the server.
 Thanks for being patient!_